Rebuild an on-premises application in Azure

-- As a first step they update the connection strings to the microservices using Azure DevOps.
-They then configure a new Azure DevOps Release pipeline to deploy the microservices.
+- As a first step, admins update the connection strings to the microservices by using Azure DevOps.
+They then configure a new Azure DevOps release pipeline to deploy the microservices.

-- The instructions in this section use the SmartHotel360-Azure-Backend repo.
+- The instructions in this section use the SmartHotel360-Backend repo.

-- Some of the configuration settings (for example Active Directory B2C) aren’t covered in this article.
-For more information about these settings, review the repo above.
+- Some of the configuration settings (for example, Active Directory B2C) aren't covered in this article.
+For more information about these settings, review the previously mentioned SmartHotel360-Backend repo.

-Using Visual Studio they update the /deploy/k8s/config_local.yml file with the database connection information they noted earlier.
+/deploy/k8s/config_local.ymlfile with the database connection information that they noted earlier.

-They open Azure DevOps, and in the SmartHotel360 project, in Releases, they select +New Pipeline.
+They open Azure DevOps and, in the SmartHotel360 project, they select + New pipeline on the Releases pane.

 They select Empty Job to start the pipeline without a template.

 They provide the stage and pipeline names.